-What Happens When a House is Deemed Uninhabitable in Delaware?
+What Happens When a House is Deemed Uninhabitable Delaware?

 This is also the case when the house is seized using eminent domain.
 The house is demolished to facilitate the construction of a public project.

-Can You Still Live in a Condemned Home in Delaware?
+Can You Still Live in a Condemned Home Delaware?

-It is suggested to consult an attorney in Delaware to understand your rights when your house faces condemnation.
+It is suggested to consult a Delaware attorney to understand your rights when your house faces condemnation.
 You can also directly speak with the government unit in charge for clarification if you still want to occupy the home.